 For near-term items, the effort the team spends estimating work is worth the cost: the market will remember a schedule slip longer than it will remember how much it paid for an item.

 Processing large batch sizes increases the variance in the process.
-To reduce variance, reduce batch size.
+To reduce variance, reduce batch size (, p.
+112).

 Break down the earliest PBIs into Small Items of half a Sprint or less of work for an individual (about 10% of the total Sprint work) for each one.
-The team should brea down later PBIs so that their size is proportional to their depth in the backlog.
-A PBI more than four or five Sprints in the future may be large and little more than a whim of what may be possible.
+The team should break down later PBIs so that their size is proportional to their depth in the Product Backlog.
+A PBI that lies more than four or five Sprints in the future may be arbitrarily large and may be little more than a whim of what the feature should do.

-Said another way, no PBI within the top two or three Sprints should take more than 5% or 10% of the total PBI effort for that Sprint.
-Even if emergent requirements cause the estimate to double during the Sprint, the team can still deliver the PBI.
+Said another way, no PBI within the top two or three Sprints should take more than 10% of the total PBI effort for that Sprint, and keeping them below 5% of the total effort is even better.
+Even if emergent requirements cause the estimate to double during the Sprint, the team can still complete and deliver many PBIs.

 ✥ ✥ ✥